How Emails Could Be Hurting Your Business

 Now, I don’t want you to get the wrong idea here – it is absolutely okay to ask for help!
 In fact, I encourage it!
 There are a lot of business owners in the industry who want to help others succeed in their ventures.
 However, if you are going to ask someone for help, there are a few things that I ask you to keep in mind:

-Know Who They Are
+1. Know Who They Are

 There have been many instances where I received emails where people asked me really politely (and very graciously) if I would be willing to share how I did XYZ with them, and I am so happy to get these!
-I want people to ask me for help because I have the desire to help them, and when someone asks politely, I try to assist them in any way that I can.
+I want people to ask me for help because I have the desire to help them.
+When someone asks politely, I try to assist them in any way that I can.
 It also helps me to get an idea of what people want to know from me so I can provide resources that are actually helping my audience.
 Asking for help is all about how you approach it.
 So, if you are sending an email, make sure your wording is professional and polite!

-Be Prepared to Invest in Education
+4. Be Prepared to Invest in Education